addyosmani/backbone-fundamentals/README.md

         return myModule;
 });
 ```
-Some people feel sytax is a more natural and maintainable way to specify your dependencies.

 The `require()` method is typically used to load code in a top-level JavaScript file or within a module should you wish to dynamically fetch dependencies.
 An example of its usage is:</p>